codegram/rack-webconsole/Readme.md

 #rack-webconsole

-Rack-webconsole is a Rack-based interactive console (à la IRB) in your web application's frontend.
-That means you can interact with your application's= backend from within the browser itself!
+Rack-webconsole is a Rack-based interactive console (à la Rails console) in your web application's frontend.
+That means you can interact with your application's backend from within the browser itself!

 To get a clearer idea, you can check out [this video]( http://youtu.be/yKK5J01Dqts?hd=1) showing a live example :)